 But working from home means no more long car or train rides to the office and back each day.
-And then there’s the overheads companies can reduce by hiring remote employees, while the workers themselves ultimately spend less on gas/travel fares and related costs (lunch, coffee, formal clothes, etc.).
+And then there are the overheads companies can reduce by hiring remote employees, while the workers themselves ultimately spend less on gas/travel fares and related costs (lunch, coffee, formal clothes, etc.).

 It’s no wonder two-thirds of the global workforce now do their job away from the office at least once per week, including customer service agents.